daily-co/react-native-daily-js/README.md

 - `NSCameraUsageDescription`
 - `NSMicrophoneUsageDescription`

-For their values, provide user-facing strings explaining why your app is asking for camera and microphone access.
-Without these, the app will simply crash silently.
+For their values, provide user-facing strings explaining why your app is asking for camera and microphone access. **Note that, without these, the app will simply crash silently.**

 ### Android